 It is hoped that most compliments and comments can be provided informally directly to the member of staff or team involved.
-If you would like to email through your feedback you can email accom auckland.ac.nz, or the individual team/residence.
+If you would like to email through your feedback you can email accom@accom.org, or the individual team/residence.